ivannashcheglyuk/nyc-app/README.md

 The following **optional** features are implemented:

-- [ ] The user can search for items by a specific attribute
+- [x] The user can search for items by a specific attribute Added a search function that filters events by name and allows users to reset the results to view all events again.

 The following **additional** features are implemented: